cassidyjames/cassidyjames.github.io/_posts/2021-01-08-replacing-simple-bank.md

 One of the earliest and most popular peer-to-peer payment apps, Venmo was bought out by PayPal but continues to be its own thing.

 1. ❌️ **Not a bank**;  built around social peer-to-peer payments.
-Like Cash App, you can get a debit card to spend your balance, and can find the account and routing numbers under the hood for things like direct deposits or transfers.
-But it's clearly not designed to replace a regular bank.
+Like Cash App, you can get a debit card to spend your balance, but it's clearly not designed to replace a regular bank.

 2. ❌️ **Confusing app** that doesn't feel native to Android _at all_.
 I feel like it used to be more straightforward, but the latest design update since it was bought by PayPal made it feel like a poorly-ported iOS app, and it's very confusing to use—even without a whole lot of functionality here.